kazumaki/weather-app/README.md

 ## Ideas for improvement

-- Make the design responsive and look nicer.
+- Make the design responsive and look nicer
-- Display more data to the user.
+- Display more data to the user
-- Be able to search by country or state, instead of just cities.
+- Be able to search by country or state, instead of just cities

 ## Built With